Neotys-Labs/helm-neoload-web/doc/upgrade-2.x.x-to-2.3.x.md

 ### Configuration

-A new set of licensing related features available as of NeoLoad Web v2.11.0 can be enabled by setting up a licensing key in your values file.
+A new set of licensing related features (such as VUHs) available as of NeoLoad Web v2.11.0 can be enabled by setting up a licensing key in your values file.

 Also take note that your NeoLoad Web instance must be able to make external network calls to our public licensing platform.